ScienceParkStudyGroup/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 {: .bash}

-Of cource we don't want to do this for all the reads seperately so lets create a loop through all the fastq files.
+Of course, we don't want to do this for all the reads seperately so lets create a loop through all the fastq files.

 When doing the fastqc only input files needed to be specified.
 In this case both the input and a matching output filenames need to be given. this can be done with the help of 'basename'